SwissDataScienceCenter/renku/docs/introduction/index.rst

   This platform is a (very early) beta version.
 It is made available to early adopters only for the purpose of getting acquainted with the APIs.
 THIS VERSION IS NOT INTENDED TO BE USED IN PRODUCTION MODE OR WITH SENSITIVE DATA.
-In this development version we have re-factored the earlier platform to focus more on usability.
-Not all components for on-line knowledge representation are yet in place, but single-user functionality for lineage capture and workflow generation are available via the CLI.We provide no guarantee whatsoever about the security of the data stored on this platform.
+In this version we have re-factored the earlier platform to focus more on usability.
+Not all components for on-line knowledge representation are yet in place, but single-user functionality for lineage capture and workflow generation are available via the CLI.
+We provide no guarantee whatsoever about the security of the data stored on this platform.

 .. _renku_introduction: